 More and more companies are starting to pay attention to User Experience (UX), realizing the impact it can have on their long-term commercial success.
-The UX includes all aspects of end-user interaction with the organization, its products, and services.
+The term UX refers to all aspects of end-user interaction with the organization, its products and services.
 It is a collection of all human sensations during these interactions.

 The Value of the User Experience in Digital Marketing

-It is shown that “good” user experience is essential to the performance of a website and mobile application.
-Indeed, a “satisfied” Internet user will be inclined to transform and, better yet, to become faithful.
-That’s why UX is becoming more and more important in developing a marketing strategy.
+A good user experience is indispensable and extremely crucial to the performance of a website and mobile application.
+A satisfied visitor who had a pleasant user experience is more likely to convert and, better yet, to become faithful.
+That is why UX is central to developing an efficient marketing strategy.

-It implies that the needs of the user are anticipated and understood; and that every possible means be put in place to respond to it as effectively as possible.
-UX Design, or the creation of user experience, has thus become a discipline in its own right, involving both technical knowledge and the humanities.
+When we say that a visitor had a good UX, it simply means that his needs as a user were anticipated and understood; and that every possible means was in place to respond to it as effectively as possible.
+UX Design, or the creation of user experience, has thus become a discipline in its own right, involving both technical knowledge and a robust understanding of user psychology.

 A good user experience allows site visitors to easily get the desired information which they want.
-UX is a collection of impressions from the use of your product or service, including an assessment of its effectiveness, usefulness, and simplicity.
+UX is a collection of impressions ranging from the use of your product or service to an assessment of its effectiveness, utility and simplicity.

 Why Invest in UX?